Book Embeddings of k-Map Graphs: Introduction

-In the remainder of this paper, we introduce basic notions in Section~\ref{sec:prelim}, describe the book embedding of 2-level graphs in Section.~\ref{sec:2-level}, and their composition in Section~\ref{sec:main}.
-We conclude in Section~\ref{sec:conclusion} with some open problems.
+In the remainder of this paper, we introduce basic notions in Section~\ref{sec:prelim} and establish the relationship between framed multigraphs and map graphs.
+The book embedding of 2-level framed multigraphs is described in Section~\ref{sec:2-level}.
+We study the composition and applications in Section~\ref{sect:application} and state some open problems in Section~\ref{sec:conclusion}.